-1b.
-The Office of the VCR- HSC provides services similar to those described in 1a above to HSC faculty and staff.

-- 2. The office of the VPR will coordinate closely with the main-campus and branch-campus principal investigators and appropriate members of the Contract and Grant Accounting Office to ensure that the prior approval function, of modifying grant and contract budgets in force, is in accordance with the regulations of the sponsoring agencies or foundations.
-Similarly the office of the VCR-HSC will coordinate closely with the principal investigators and appropriate members of the HSC sponsored research management teams to ensure that the prior approval function, of modifying grant and contracts budgets in force, is in accordance with the regulations of the sponsoring agencies or foundations. - 3.
-In consultation with the Provost, the OVPR, and the Faculty Senate Research Council, a formula (or algorithm) for the distribution of the main campus and branch campus F&A funds to units and centers, shall be developed by the OVPR and posted on the OVPR's website on an annual basis for main-campus sponsored research.
-The annual budget shall also be posted on the OVPR's website
+- 1b.
+The Office of HSC Vice President for Research provides services similar to those described in 1a above to HSC faculty and staff. - 2.
+The Office of the Vice President for Research will coordinate closely with the main-campus and branch-campus principal investigators and appropriate members of the Contract and Grant Accounting Office to ensure that the prior approval function, of modifying grant and contract budgets in force, is in accordance with the regulations of the sponsoring agencies or foundations.
+Similarly the Office of the HSC Vice President for Research will coordinate closely with the principal investigators and appropriate members of the HSC sponsored research management teams to ensure that the prior approval function, of modifying grant and contracts budgets in force, is in accordance with the regulations of the sponsoring agencies or foundations. - 3.
+In consultation with the Provost, the Office of the Vice President for Research, and the Faculty Senate Research Council, a formula (or algorithm) for the distribution of the main campus and branch campus F&A funds to units and centers, shall be developed by the Office of the Vice President for Research and posted on the Office's website on an annual basis for main-campus sponsored research.
+The annual budget shall also be posted on the Office of the Vice President for Research's website

-Similarly, in consultation with the OVCR-HSC and the Faculty Senate HSC Council, a formula (or algorithm) for the distribution of the HSC F&A funds to units, centers, and institutes, shall be developed by the OVCR, approved by the Chancellor, and posted on the OVCR's website on an annual basis for HSC sponsored research.
-The annual budget shall also be posted on the OVCR's website.
+Similarly, in consultation with the Office of the HSC Vice President for Research and the Faculty Senate HSC Council, a formula (or algorithm) for the distribution of the HSC F&A funds to units, centers, and institutes, shall be developed by the Office of the HSC Vice President for Research, approved by the Executive Vice President for Health Sciences, and posted on the Office of the HSC Vice President for Research's website on an annual basis for HSC sponsored research.
+The annual budget shall also be posted on the Office of the HSC Vice President for Research's website.

-- 4. Actual F&A distributions for main campus sponsored research, for each fiscal year shall be documented and posted on OVPR's website no later than three months after the end of the fiscal year.
-Similarly, actual F&A distributions shall be posted on the website no later than three months after the end of the fiscal year. - 5.
+- 4. Actual F&A distributions for main campus sponsored research, for each fiscal year shall be documented and posted on Office of the Vice President for Research's website no later than three months after the end of the fiscal year.
+Similarly, actual F&A distributions shall be posted on the website no later than three (3) months after the end of the fiscal year. - 5.
 During the regular academic year when the contract or grant calls for released time from regular UNM duties, the basic nine-month salary from the instructional budget will be reduced proportionally.
 The released time will be compensated from contract or grant funds at the basic salary rate.